TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_tutorial.rst

 Create *Object definition*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lets load another structure.
+Leti's load another structure.
 Open file ``1cqz_sample_topology.pdb`` (see :ref:`Test data<test_data>`).
-It is a first frame of the MD simulation and it is en example of how the frame of MD looks like.
+It is a first frame of the MD simulation and it is an example of how the frame of MD looks like.
 In order to create :ref:`object_definition` you have to discover following things:

 #.
 What is the name of water molecules?
 #.
 What are numbers of residues in the active site?